 - Meeting with the medical team to create a treatment plan

 - Using diagnostic testing to discover the extent of breathing issues

 - Using different treatment methods to cure or lessen the severity of the breathing problem

 - Monitoring patient progress and keeping detailed notes

 - Educating patients and their families on the prescribed treatment and correct usage of meds and any breathing equipment

 - Removing excess mucus from the chest for patients with chronic conditions like cystic fibrosis

 - Connecting patients to oxygen-delivering ventilators

 How To Become a Respiratory Therapist

 To be a respiratory therapist, you need to be compassionate, patient, and good with people.
-Those qualities, plus a heaping helping of health, biology, math, chemistry, and physics classes while you’re still in high school, will pave the path toward an excellent career.
+Those qualities, plus an education including health, biology, math, chemistry, and physics classes while you’re still in high school, will pave the path toward an excellent career.